-No. of Units Held

-CDS Account No.
+No. of Units Held CDS Account No. XY FORM

-PROXY FORM

-TIOXI I ONIM

-AMa /nome of unitholder a o por NDIC in conital latters
+I/We

-/We (name or unitholder a s per NRIC, in capital letters
+(name of unitholder as per NRIC, in capital letters)

-NRIC No./Passport No./Company No Te el./Mobile No
+NRIC No./Passport No./Company No. Tel./Mobile No.

 of

-full address) being a unitholder of PAVILION REAL nereby appoint:- .
-ESTATE INVESTM ENT TR UST ("Pavilion REIT") and entitled to vot
+(full address) being a unitholder of PAVILION REAL ESTATE INVESTMENT TRUST ("Pavilion REIT") and entitled to vote hereby appoint:- and

-st PROXY 'A'
+1st PROXY 'A'

-Full name : Proportion of unitholding s represented
+Full name : Proportion of unitholdings represented

-No. of U Jnits %
+No. of Units %

-Address: NRIC No./Passpo rt No.
+Address : NRIC No./Passport No.

-and

 2nd PROXY 'B'

 Full name : Proportion of unitholdings represented

-No. of U Jnits %
+No. of Units %

-Address: NRIC No./Passpo rt No.
+Address : NRIC No./Passport No.

-or failing him/her, the Chairman of the Meeting as Fenth Annual General Meeting ("10 th AGM") of Paviand online remote voting from the Broadcast Venue Banyan Tree, 170, Jalan Bukit Bintang, 55100 Kuala Ladjournment thereof. lion REIT to be hele at The Crescent, I d as a f evel 7, fully virtual mee Pavilion Hotel eting throug Kuala Lump h live streaming our Managed b
+or failing him/her, the Chairman of the Meeting as my/our proxy to attend and vote for me/us on my/our behalf at the Tenth Annual General Meeting ("10th AGM") of Pavilion REIT to be held as a fully virtual meeting through live streaming and online remote voting from the Broadcast Venue at The Crescent, Level 7, Pavilion Hotel Kuala Lumpur Managed by Banyan Tree, 170, Jalan Bukit Bintang, 55100 Kuala Lumpur, Malaysia on Wednesday, 30 March 2022 at 10.00 a.m. and any adjournment thereof.

 Strike out whichever not applicable

-Please indicate with an "X" in the space below how you or the or abstain from voting on the resolutions at his/hou o be cas st. If you do not do so, the p proxy/proxies wi
+Please indicate with an "X" in the space below how you wish your votes to be cast.
+If you do not do so, the proxy/proxies will vote or abstain from voting on the resolutions at his/her/their discretion.

-Ordinary Resolution - Special Business F or Against

-Ordinary Resolution 1 - Proposed Authority to Allot a and Issue New Units

-Ordinary Resolution 2 - Enhanced Rights Issue Man date
+Ordinary Resolution - Special Business For Against Ordinary Resolution 1 - Proposed Authority to Allot and Issue New Units Ordinary Resolution 2 - Enhanced Rights Issue Mandate

 Dated this day 2022

-Signature of Unitholder/Common Seal

-Notes:
+Notes :

-- 1. As part of the safety measures to curb the spread of Covid-19 and taking into consideration the paramount safety and well-being of unitholders of Pavilion REIT ("Unitholders"), the 10th AGM of Pavilion REIT will be conducted on a virtual basis through live streaming and online remove voting via Remote Participation and Voting ("RPV").
-Unitholder(s) or proxy(les) or corporate representative(s) or attorney(s) WILL NOT BE ALLOWED to attend the 10th AGM in person at the broadcast venue on the day of the meeting. - Unitholder(s) or proxy(ies) or corporate representative(s) or attorney(s) are to attend, speak (including posing questions to the Board via real time submission of typed texts) and vote (collectively, "participate") remotely at the 10th AGM via RPV facilities provided by Tricor Investor & Issuing House Services Sdn Bhd ("Tricor") via its TIIH Online website at https://tiih.online.
-Please refer to the Procedure for RPV set out in the Administrative Guide for the Unitholders of Pavilion REIT on the 10th AGM. - A unitholder who is entitled to attend via RPV at the meeting is entitled to appoint not more than 2 proxies to participate instead of him.
+As part of the safety measures to curb the spread of Covid-19 and taking into consideration the paramount safety and well-being of unitholders of Pavilion REIT ("Unitholders"), the 10th AGM of Pavilion REIT will be conducted on a virtual basis through live streaming and online remove voting via Remote Participation and Voting ("RPV").
+Unitholder(s) or proxy(ies) or corporate representative(s) or attorney(s) WILL NOT BE ALLOWED to attend the 10th AGM in person at the broadcast venue on the day of the meeting.

+Unitholder(s) or proxy(ies) or corporate representative(s) or attorney(s) are to attend, speak (including posing questions to the Board via real time submission of typed texts) and vote (collectively, "participate") remotely at the 10th AGM via RPV facilities provided by Tricor Investor & Issuing House Services Sdn Bhd ("Tricor") via its TIIH Online website at https://tiih.online.
+Please refer to the Procedure for RPV set out in the Administrative Guide for the Unitholders of Pavilion REIT on the 10th AGM.

+- 2. A unitholder who is entitled to attend via RPV at the meeting is entitled to appoint not more than 2 proxies to participate instead of him.
 A proxy need not be a unitholder.
-Where a unitholder appoints 2 proxies, the appointments shall be invalid unless he specifies the proportions of his holding (expressed as a percentage of the whole) to be represented by each proxy. - Where a unitholder is a corporation, its duly authorised representative shall be entitled to attend via RPV at the meeting and shall be entitled to appoint another person (whether a unitholder or not) as its proxy to attend. - Where a unitholder is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than 2 proxies in respect of each securities account it holds in units standing to the credit of the said securities account.
+Where a unitholder appoints 2 proxies, the appointments shall be invalid unless he specifies the proportions of his holding (expressed as a percentage of the whole) to be represented by each proxy. - 3.
+Where a unitholder is a corporation, its duly authorised representative shall be entitled to attend via RPV at the meeting and shall be entitled to appoint another person (whether a unitholder or not) as its proxy to attend. - 4.
+Where a unitholder is an authorised nominee as defined under the Securities Industry (Central Depositories) Act 1991, it may appoint not more than 2 proxies in respect of each securities account it holds in units standing to the credit of the said securities account.
 Where a unitholder appoints 2 proxies, the appointments shall be invalid unless it specifies the proportions of its holdings (expressed as a percentage of the whole) to be represented by each proxy.